Written by Editorial Team

 Hormones are quintessential for the complete wellbeing.
 They transmit bio-chemical messages within the body, and keep the emotions and body under control.
 The chief process that gets influenced by the hormonal balance is the reproductive system.
 A hormonal imbalance in females leads to heavy period cycle, conditions of infertility and causes endometriosis.

 Hormonal balance is one of the chief causes that obstructs the female from being pregnant.
 Some fundamental tests will help in detecting hormonal imbalance and can detect causes and the correct treatment to be taken.
 Apart from that several factors that can boost the fertility level and keep the hormones in control.
-Hormonal imbalance can be mainly symbolised by irregular period cycle.
+Hormonal imbalance can be mainly symbolized by irregular period cycle.

 Hormonal balance is significant for a healthy living, mind as well as body, however, it gets disturbed in several ways.
 Hormone variations can happen biologically like in the puberty phase, menopause stage and perimeno pause phase.
 The hormonal imbalance can even be contributed distorted life style or even by contaminants.

 The obstetrician will advise you to get the undermentioned tests done to check if there is a hormonal imbalance in the body.
 The tests given below are the actual markers to indicate a hormonal balance and they are as under: